datastraine/kaggle/README.md

-# Kaggle Competition
+# Kaggle
-This repo is designed to store any kaggle compeitions that I have worked on.
+This repo is designed to store any Kaggle data sets that I have worked on.